dylan-power/dinosaur-exploder/README.md

 # Dinosaur Exploder

-Dinosaur Exploder is a free, open source video game written in Java and is inspired by classic shoot em' ups such as asteroids.
+Dinosaur Exploder is a free, open source shoot 'em up video game written in Java using JavaFX and the FXGL game development library.

 ## Installation